-Hotch motioned for Morgan and Dave to enter the building in front of him.
-He could feel the magic in the building and he didn’t want to trip something.
-Prentiss followed after.
+Aaron Hotchner motioned for Derek Morgan and David Rossi to enter the building in front of him.
+He could feel the magic in the building, and he didn’t want to trip something.
+Emily Prentiss followed after.
 Whoever was in the building, he or she was powerful.
-If Morgan and Prentiss made it in fine, Hotch would have no issue.
-Morgan was a shifter had little magic but Prentiss as an Elf was a wholly magical creature but still nowhere as powerful as Hotch.
+If Morgan and Prentiss made it in fine, Aaron would have no issue.
+Morgan was a shifter, therefore, had a little magic, but Prentiss as an Elf was a wholly magical creature but still nowhere as powerful as Aaron.
 Dave was a magic user but rarely tripped any traps because he was on the low end of the spectrum.

-It was ten minutes before Dave yelled the all clear for Hotch to enter.
-Hotch found Dave standing in the middle of a bedroom.
+It was ten minutes before Dave yelled the all clear for Aaron to enter.
+Aaron found Dave standing in the middle of a bedroom.
 Morgan was shifted into a bear, a massive paw holding the UnSub still on the bed.

-Hotch reached out with his magic.
-The UnSub was just as they thought, a low level magic user, slightly more power than Dave but not by much.
-Hotch found the center of the UnSub’s magic and flicked it off.
+Aaron reached out with his magic.
+The UnSub was just as they thought, a low-level magic user, slightly more power than Dave but not by much.
+Aaron found the center of the UnSub’s magic and flicked it off.
 A powerful bit of magic that had taken him nearly a thousand years to learn.
 As he pulled his magic back in he felt something, he ignored it figuring it was a creature reacting to the flare of strange magic.

 “YOU ASSHOLE!”
-The UnSub screamed as Morgan let him go and shifted back to his human form, they could handle the UnSub better now.
-There was no reason to fear him.
+The UnSub screamed as Morgan let him go and shifted back to his human form since they could handle the UnSub better now.
+There was no reason to fear him anymore.
 “Give me back my magic!”

-The UnSub tried to run at Hotch but Morgan was quick with grabbing him and cuffing him.
-Hotch turned back to the rooms behind him, hearing the calls of the creatures.
+The UnSub tried to run at Aaron, but Morgan was quick with grabbing him and cuffing him.
+Aaron turned back to the rooms behind him, hearing the calls of the creatures.
 The decayed magic everywhere made him sick to the stomach.

-There was something calling out to him, stronger than the creatures he could see.
-Hotch stopped and looked around.
-The UnSub was caught and now all there was, was going through the house and cataloging all the animals that were destined for the black market.
-JJ has started crying as soon as she had entered the house, seeing the conditions the creatures were in, she was a plain human and had never seen magical creatures in situations like this before.
-Hotch’s team was going to clear the house before the LEO’s magic squad came in to be on the safe side.
+Something was calling out to him, stronger than the creatures he could see.
+Aaron stopped and looked around.
+The UnSub was caught, and now all that was left was going through the house and cataloging all the animals that were destined for the black market.
+Jennifer “JJ” Jareau had started crying as soon as she had entered the house, seeing the conditions the creatures were in, she was a plain human and had never seen magical creatures in situations like this before.
+Aaron’s team was going to clear the house before the LEO’s magic squad came in to be on the safe side.

 “There’s something wrong,” Dave said from ten feet away from him.
 There was a look of utter shock on his face.

 “You feel it?”
-Hotch asked.
+Aaron asked.
 Whatever was calling to him was powerful.
 He’d never felt magic like it before.
 It felt off, though.
 Weird.

-“Hotch, I feel it and I can’t usually feel magic from a creature,” Morgan opened the door to another bedroom at the same time that Hotch did a door a few doors down.
+“Aaron, I feel it, and I can’t usually feel the magic from a creature,” Dave said as Morgan opened the door to another bedroom at the same time that Aaron did a door a few doors down.
 The growl from Morgan’s told the team that something big was in there.
-The slam of the door told Hotch that it wasn’t friendly.
+The slam of the door told Aaron that it wasn’t friendly.
 Morgan pulled out a marker and placed a large red X on the door.
 The creature inside would have to be knocked out before removal from the house.
 He hoped none of the creatures would have to be put down.
 He hated it when the creatures were so twisted from UnSubs that the poor things had to be put down.

-Hotch turned into his room and was met with a face of fire.
-A quickly thrown up shield saved Hotch from serious burns.
+Aaron turned into his room and was met with a face of fire.
+A quickly thrown up shield saved Aaron from severe burns.
 He stepped back, trying to see what was in the room.
-It wasn’t long before the flame cleared and Hotch nearly fainted.
+It wasn’t long before the flame cleared and Aaron nearly fainted.
 Chained inside a cage was a young red dragon.

 “PRENTISS!”
-Hotch screamed.
+Aaron screamed.
 He stepped back to allow her to enter the room.
 The dragon settled down as soon as he was out of the doorway.
-He didn’t know how the UnSub got a hold of a dragon but Hotch didn’t like what it meant.
-Prentiss came running and stopped when she saw what Hotch was seeing.
-Her magic flared and Hotch knew that she was disgusted.
+He didn’t know how the UnSub got a hold of a dragon, but Aaron didn’t like what it meant.
+Prentiss came running and stopped when she saw what Aaron was seeing.
+Her magic flared, and Aaron knew that she was disgusted.
 He was disgusted.

 “It’s reacting badly to magic.”

 “It is a he.”
 Prentiss walked into the room, slowly.
 The dragon didn’t do anything except for stare at her.
 Elves were always friendly to dragons.
-It had been a long shot but Hotch had been hopeful that the dragon hadn’t been so far gone that he hadn’t been able to see that she was an Elf.
+It had been a long shot, but Aaron had been hopeful that the dragon hadn’t been so far gone that he hadn’t been able to see that she was an Elf.

 “We can’t leave him here, Hotch,” Prentiss spoke as she picked the lock on the cage.
 The dragon moved back into the cage as far as possible.
 “The chains have no lock, Hotch.
 Magic.
 The UnSub wasn’t the one to place because they should have popped when you took his magic.”

 “The UnSub didn’t have the power for this.”
-Hotch concentrated and found the magic used to bind the chains.
-He found the spell used and it reeked of age old magic, to a time when dragons were feared.
+Aaron concentrated and found the magic used to bind the chains.
+He found the spell used and it reeked of age-old magic, to a time when dragons were feared.
 As soon as the chains fell away, the dragon expanded his wings, breaking the cage and flying up to land on the top of a curtain rod.
-He stared down at Hotch with his head cocked.
+He stared down at Aaron with his head cocked.
 Electric blue eyes stared out of the small head.
-Hotch felt a shock over his skin as he stared into the eyes.
-His magic flared inside his body and Hotch wasn’t sure what was going on.
+Aaron felt a shock over his skin as he stared into the eyes.
+His magic flared inside his body and Aaron wasn’t sure what was going on.

 “How are we going to get him safely out of the house?”
 Prentiss asked.
-Hotch knew that she would never do anything to harm to a dragon and knocking the dragon out, even with magic was going to be hard.
-Hotch wasn’t sure he could do it.
-No matter if the dragon was small, he could possibly have more power than even Hotch had.
-If they stepped outside and the dragon took off, Hotch was worried about what could happen to him.
+Aaron knew that she would never do anything to harm to a dragon and knocking the dragon out, even with magic was going to be hard.
+Aaron wasn’t sure he could do it.
+No matter if the dragon was small, he could have more power than even Aaron had.
+If they stepped outside and the dragon took off, Aaron was worried about what could happen to him.

 “I’ve only ever met one dragon.
 That was a thousand years ago in Asia.
-I don’t even know…” Hotch stopped talking when the dragon hopped down from the rod and landed on the floor between Hotch and Prentiss, staying in a running pose.
-His eyes never left Hotch.
-He stared up at Hotch for several long seconds before the dragon relaxed.
-Hotch crouched down and held out his hand.
+I don’t even know…” Aaron stopped talking when the dragon hopped down from the rod and landed on the floor between Aaron and Prentiss, staying in a running pose.
+His eyes never left Aaron.
+He stared up at Aaron for several long seconds before the dragon relaxed.
+Aaron crouched down and held out his hand.
 Smell.
-A dragon this small depended on smell to make decisions and inherent magic.
+A dragon this small depended on smell to make decisions and on inherent magic.
 The closer the dragon got to him, the more that it could feel his magic.
 The dragon didn’t react for several minutes.

 Finally, the dragon moved a few inches closer and stuck out his nose.
-Hotch kept his hand still as he was sniffed.
-A whole body shudder moved through the dragon and before Hotch could do a thing, the dragon was launching himself at him.
-The dragon landed on his shoulder and then shifted to where he was draped around Hotch’s neck, tail curled around the front with body around the back.
+Aaron kept his hand still as he was sniffed.
+A whole body shudder moved through the dragon and before Aaron could do a thing, the dragon was launching himself at him.
+The dragon landed on his shoulder and then shifted to where he was draped around Aaron’s neck, tail curled around the front with the body around the back.
 He was basically wearing a dragon necklace.
-He felt his own magic flare but this time it flared out.
-He felt magic settling over his body and it wasn’t his own and it wasn’t natural magic, it was the dragon’s magic.
+Aaron felt his own magic flare, but this time it flared out.
+He felt magic settling over his body, and it wasn’t his own, and it wasn’t natural magic, it was the dragon’s magic.
 The dragon had just claimed him.
 He’d bonded with it.
 This was going to make things interesting.

 Dave started to laugh.
-Hotch turned around to look at the older man, smiling as he did.
+Aaron turned around to look at the older looking man, smiling as he did.
 “Seems like you made a friend.”
 Dave had to have felt the flare of magic.
 He was surprised that Prentiss wasn’t saying a word.